1.

 46.

-Smith, Edward E., Nolen-Hoeksema, Susan, Fredrickson, Barbara, & Hilgard, Ernest R. Atkinson and Hilgard’s introduction to psychology.
-(Wadsworth, 2003).
+Smith, Edward E., Nolen-Hoeksema, Susan, Fredrickson, Barbara, & Hilgard, Ernest R. Atkinson and Hilgard’s Introduction to Psychology.
+(Wadsworth, Belmont, Calif, 2003).